Call API (Webhooks)

 Specify keys from the JSON response that the agent can access, using dot notation.
 This limits the data the agent can use in the conversation.

-Create an HTTPS endpoint that can receive POST requests:
+Create an HTTPS endpoint that can receive requests:

 // Example Node.js/Express endpoint